tugot17/Paying-Attention-to-Attention/README.md

 ## Credits

-[Presentation](https://github.com/tugot17/paying-attention-to-attention/blob/master/Paying_attention_to_Attention.pdf) contains references to all images and papers used with it.
+[Presentation](https://github.com/tugot17/paying-attention-to-attention/blob/master/Paying_attention_to_Attention.pdf) contains references to all images and papers used within it.

 The following data sources and articles were used to create the helper [notebook](https://github.com/tugot17/paying-attention-to-attention/blob/master/human_machine_translation.ipynb)